python/asyncio/doc/asyncio.rst

-Another option is to provide functions returning ``Future`` objects, so the caller can decide to use callback using ``fut.add_done_callback(callback)`` or to use coroutines (``yield From(fut)`` for Trollius, or ``yield from fut`` for Tulip).
+Another option is to provide functions returning ``Future`` objects, so the caller can decide to use callback using ``fut.add_done_callback(callback)`` or to use coroutines (``yield From(fut)`` for Trollius, or ``yield from fut`` for asyncio).
 This option is used by the `aiodns <https://github.com/saghul/aiodns>`_ project for example.

-Since Trollius 0.4, it's possible to use Tulip and Trollius coroutines in the same process.
+Since Trollius 0.4, it's possible to use asyncio and Trollius coroutines in the same process.
 The only limit is that the event loop must be a Trollius event loop.